 An old-fashioned summer staple in the Napa Valley where I live is a plastic bag filled with water and hung from farmhouse back doors.
 It took me a while to realize that this not-so-glamorous device is an effective way to keep flies and other summer insects at bay (alas, mosquitoes are not deterred).

 Looking to add to your insect arsenal?
-See Gardenista's Five Favorite Fly Swatters and consider making e a batch of Alexa's DIY: Bug Repellent Balm.
-And if the bugs still bite, have a look at Erin's Natural Mosquito Bite Remedies (used tea bags are one of the seven answers).
+See Gardenista's Five Favorite Fly Swatters and consider making a batch of Alexa's DIY: Bug Repellent Balm.
+And if the bugs still bite, have a look at Erin's Natural Mosquito Bite Remedies (used tea bags are one of the seven solutions).

 N.B.: This post is an update; the original story ran on July 2, 2014, as part of our Block Party issue.